 In short, Danny Fenton lived a very stressful life, which was brought home even further when his brief romantic relationship with his former best friend, Samantha Manson, had been squashed violently by a combination of her parents meddling and her own rising insecurities.
 At first things had been going wonderfully, but soon enough she began questioning all of his interactions with females outside of his family.

 While he had tried his best to work with her to make both of them happy, he eventually realized that it was doomed to failure.
 In the end the relationship lasted only a few short months before it ended in disaster, taking their friendship down with it.
-With the end of his friendship with Sam, the timer began on his friendship with what was now his only real friend, Tucker Foley.
+With the end of his friendship with Sam, the clock began on his friendship with what was now his only real friend, Tucker Foley.

 Their friendship didn't end with shouting or angry words, but it was no less painful for Danny.
 He had tried everything he could to preserve their friendship but Tuck had always been on Sam's side when their relationship issues started and, sadly, time slowly worked against him.

-Over time, Danny and Tucker slowly drifted apart, where he used to always be ready to help Danny during his nightly ghost hunting he began to have other business to deal with each night, and it only went downhill from there.
+Over several months, Danny and Tucker slowly drifted apart, where he used to always be ready to help Danny during his nightly ghost hunting he began to have other business to deal with each night, and it only went downhill from there.
 After a few months he stopped coming to the house, then he began drifting away from Danny at school, until the final nail in the coffin developed when he and Sam started dating.
 Danny never held it against him, and he hoped that the two were happy together, but he couldn't face either of them after that development and it seemed that the feeling was mutual.

 While his parents had originally questioned why he came to them for training they quickly understood when Danny, after two years of hiding it, revealed his status as a half-ghost.
 Jack and Maddie had taken it hard, but managed to bounce back after he'd explained everything to them, and why he'd kept it a secret for so long.

 Danny paced around his room nervously, desperately trying to decide what to do.
 While the complete absence of ghost activity had been a blessing at first it had started feeling odd after a few days, after an uneventful week he became rather unnerved that there wasn't even a single sighting of any ghosts, and now at the two week mark he was finding it absolutely nerve wracking.
 The only times that he'd ever seen the ghost community act like this was either during very brief truces or when something bad was building up.
-Seeing as how there hadn't been any activity since mid-March, he was inclined to believe it was the latter, and he hated the idea of another outburst like with King Pariah.
+Seeing as how there hadn't been any activity since mid-March he was inclined to believe it was the latter, and he hated the idea of another outburst like with King Pariah.

 Finally, after approximately another ten minutes of pacing he sighed and transformed silently, having long given up the ridiculous battle cry he used to favor.
 If no ghosts were going to come to him then he would go to them, namely Clockwork.
 Danny knew that it was unlikely that the Master of Time would be forthcoming with the details as to what this could be leading up to, but he had to try.

 Danny was about to phase through the floor into the lab when, for the first time in two weeks, his ghost sense went off.
 He was slightly startled at the sudden sensation, he'd almost wondered if he'd lost the ability, despite the ridiculousness of the idea.
-Before he could even begin searching for the intruder he was caught off guard, again, by voice of the very ghost he was about to go looking for, "Hello, Danny."
+Before he could even begin searching for the intruder he was caught off guard, again, by the voice of the very ghost he was about to go looking for, "Hello, Daniel."

 Danny groaned inwardly, 'This is going to be bad…Clockwork never leaves his tower unless it's to deliver bad news.' he thought resignedly, before turning to the ghost who was currently locked into his old man form, "Hello, Clockwork.
 I'd ask how you were doing, but since you're here I doubt you're having a great day either."